Generic name: ivacaftor [ eye-va-KAF-tor ]

-Ivacaftor is used to treat cystic fibrosis (CF) in patients 6 years of age and older.
-It is only used for patients who have a G551D mutation in the CF gene.
-Your doctor will use a test to check for the mutation before you receive the medicine. ivacaftor works by moving more chloride into the cells of your body.
-It is a cystic fibrosis transmembrane conductance (CFTR) potentiator.
+Ivacaftor is used to treat cystic fibrosis (CF).
+It is only used for patients who have the following mutations in their CF transmembrane conductance regulator (CFTR) gene: G551D, G1244E, G1349D, G178R, G551S, R117H, S1251N, S1255P, S549N, or S549R mutations.
+Your doctor will test for the presence of the mutation before you receive the medicine.
+Ivacaftor is a CFTR potentiator, and works by moving more chloride into the cells of your body.

-Although appropriate studies on the relationship of age to the effects of ivacaftor have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
+Appropriate studies on the relationship of age to the effects of ivacaftor have not been performed in the geriatric population.
+However, no geriatric-specific problems have been documented to date.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.